Vasseur named Ferrari team principal

 Vasseur also has a close relationship with Ferrari's lead driver Charles Leclerc, whose growing frustrations with the way the team was operating in 2022 were transparent as his title challenge fell apart.

-Vasseur ran Leclerc in GP3 in 2016 and Formula 2 in 2017, winning the title in both seasons.
+Vasseur ran Leclerc in GP3 in 2016 and Formula 2 in 2017, winning the title in both seasons, and also oversaw the Monegasque's debut season in F1 with Sauber in 2018.

 Last week, Leclerc spoke of his admiration for Vasseur while accepting his trophy for second place in the championship at the FIA Gala in Bologna.